-Legs spread shoulder-width apart, the lumberjack lifted the axe overhead and with one sweeping motion drove it down into the log below his feet.
+Legs spread shoulder-width apart, the lumberjack lifted the axe overhead.
+With one sweeping motion, he drove it down into the log below his feet.
 We gasped and cheered, as the presence of danger mixed with the excitement and spirit of competition between two world class athletes held our attention at the Great Alaskan Lumberjack Show in Ketchikan, Alaska.

 Then there was the call of the lumberjack.
 Make a fist, swing it down and across the front of your body, all the time shouting YO HO!